Local Water Done Well

 In December 2023 the Government announced a new direction for water services (drinking water, wastewater and stormwater services) policy and legislation which it has called Local Water Done Well.

-The three Wairarapa district councils (Masterton, South Wairarapa, Carterton) and Tararua District Council (TDC) are exploring options for future water services delivery.
+The three Wairarapa district councils (Masterton, Carterton, and South Wairarapa) and Tararua District Council (TDC) are exploring options for future water services delivery.
 This is required by the Local Government (Water Services Preliminary Arrangements) Bill introduced into Parliament on 30 May 2024.

 The Bill requires councils to prepare water services delivery plans that: